• Skip to primary navigation

 Instructions

-• Put the pan back on the heat and add the whisked eggs.
+• Put the pan back on the heat and add half the whisked eggs.
 Leave for around 5 seconds and then swirl the pan so that the whole surface is covered.
 Cook for around 30 second and then swirl the pan again and cook for another 30-60 second until the eggs have set.

-• Add the fillings to one half of the omelette.
+• Add half the mushrooms, half of the 30 g Mature cheddar and half of the 1 handful Fresh parsley to one half of the omelette.

 • Fold the other half on top and cook until the cheese has melted.
 Slide on to a plate and serve.
+Repeat with a second pancake.

 • Make sure you have all your fillings ready before you put the eggs in the pan.
 Omelettes cook quickly and you don't want the eggs to over cook whilst you are still chopping and shredding.